notesbytom/notesbytom/cisco-asa/cisco-asa-vti.md

 ## TCP MSS Bug

-There is a Cisco Bug for the `sysopt connection tcpmss ...` MSS Clamping feature which requires the setting to be reapplied EVEN when the setting is listed correctly in the running and startup configuration!
+There is a Cisco Bug for the `sysopt connection tcpmss ...` TCP MSS Clamping feature which requires the setting to be reapplied
+EVEN when the setting is listed correctly in the running and startup configuration!
 See my ASA TCP MSS notes for details.
 * One of the triggers of the bug is configuration (new or changes) of VTI Tunnel Interfaces.